LIS: Library Information Science

 I am certified to teach in Arizona with 4 endorsements: Early Childhood, Sheltered English Instruction, Reading Specialist, and Library Media Specialist.
 I have been employed with the Parker School District since October 2003 and my teaching experiences include: 1.5 years at Le Pera as the K-5 music teacher and 9 years at Blake teaching kindergarten and English Language Development.
-This is my fifth year as the Library Media Specialist at Parker High School.
+This is my seventh year as the Library Media Specialist at Parker High School.
 I enjoy my work and the students!!

 Grading will follow the policy of the Parker School

 A = 90% - 100%

 Participation/Daily Duties 45%

 1. Participate professionally (arrive on time, follow directions and procedures, respect yourself and others, work with a good attitude, turn in work by the due date).